AJueling/python_climate_physics/README.md

 ---
 ## Python/Jupyter installation instructions:

-For coherence, I strongly recommend we all use a python installation with the conda package manager.
+For coherence, I strongly recommend we all use a Python installation with the conda package manager.
 You have two (equally valid) options:
 1. Anaconda: https://docs.anaconda.com/anaconda/install/ or
 2. Miniconda:  https://docs.conda.io/en/latest/miniconda.html
-The difference between them is that Anaconda includes many packages (including some you will never use) and consequently uses up quite some disk space.
+(NB: If you are on Linux or MacOS, you have a system python, but it is a good idea to install a separate Python version.
+Changing/adding to the system Python can lead to silly errors that are annoying to fix.)

+The difference between the conda distributions is that Anaconda includes many packages (including some you will never use) and consequently uses up quite some disk space.
 It features a graphical user interface.
 Miniconda, on the other hand, only includes the bare necessities and packages need to installed as they are needed, thus using a lot less disk space.

 Once you have installed one of the two condas, there are two ways to work with jupyter notebooks:
 1. jupyter notebook app: the basic, but sufficient option
 2. jupyter lab app: the more advanced option

 With Anaconda you can choose either app from the graphical user interface.

 With Miniconda you need to install jupyter first.
 You can do this by running `conda install jupyter jupyterlab` and subsequently confirming.
 Then you can type in the terminal `jupyter notebook` or `jupyter lab` to start either of the two apps.
-Also see the documentation that is linked I the paragraph above.
+Also see the documentation that is linked in the paragraph above.

 ---
 ## Resources